Grids and tiles

 See the AMReX documentation for details on the adaptive mesh refinement algorithms.

-The following inputs are defined using the prefix mfix.
-These inputs control the automatic mesh refinement algorithm and are only applicable when amr.max_level > 0.
+The following input is defined using the prefix mfix.
+This inputs controls the automatic mesh refinement algorithm and is only applicable when amr.max_level > 0.

 Description